Michmcb/MuckMods/MuckFoods/README.md

 # Configurable
-When running Muck for the first time with this plugin installed, MuckFoods.cfg will be created in the BepinEx/config folder.
+When running Muck for the first time with this plugin installed, MuckFoods.MichMcb.cfg will be created in the BepinEx/config folder.
 The configurable aspects of this plugin are:

 - Whether or not to rebalance basegame foods, which also affects the strength of added foods